input-output-hk/mantis-wallet/README.md

-# luna-wallet
+# Luna Wallet

-All relevant Luna development
+All scripts can be run in the project directory.

-## Available Scripts
+## Scripts for development

-In the project directory, you can run:

 ### `yarn build-main`